Safaa711/Indoor-navigation-system-for-mobile-robot/README.md

-1- In order to install TurtleBot3 packages we need first to install ROS1 using theses commands:
+1- In order to install TurtleBot3 packages, we need first to install ROS1 using theses commands:

     sudo apt update